ansys/pydpf-core/docs/source/operator_reference.rst

 Operators
 =========

-Starting with the DPF server for Ansys 2023 R2, operator availability is determined by the active
-`ServerContext <https://dpf.docs.pyansys.com/api/ansys.dpf.core.server_context.html#servercontext>`_.

-The operator documentations for each context are listed below.
+DPF operators allow the manipulation and the transformation of simulation data.

-For a DPF server delivered with Ansys 2023 R1 and older, the operators available will be present in the Premium documentation.
+From DPF Server for Ansys 2023R2 onwards, the operators available in DPF will depend on the active `ServerContext <https://dpf.docs.pyansys.com/api/ansys.dpf.core.server_context.html#servercontext>`_.

-However, some operators present in the Premium documentation might not be available for older server versions (having been released later).
+The available contexts are "Entry" and "Premium".
+Click on the correct section below to discover operators available in your context.

 .. grid:: 2